Newsflash: you’re only half-human! Turns out your body has roughly the same amount of bacteria as human cells. So half of you is bacteria.

 Bad bacteria in microbiome = pathogens (ex: Enterobacteriaceae, Escherichia Coli )

-The pathogens can lead to viruses like the common cold, flu or worse.
-But what about the good guys, the probiotics?
+So what about the good guys, the probiotics?
 Why are they in our bellies and what are they good for?
-They are the means through which your food becomes nourishment (or not!).
+They are the means through which your food can become nourishment (or not!).

 Essentially, most things you eat are not readily bioavailable.
 That means your body wouldn’t be able to do anything with the chunks of celery that slide down your throat and head for your intestines.